Sen. Tim Scott announces he's dropping out of 2024 presidential race

 Moments before Scott made his announcement, his campaign shared a fundraising email, asking voters to "contribute this weekend and support Tim in reaching his campaign goal."

 Scott said he currently has no intentions of endorsing another candidate.
-When questioned about the possibility of becoming a running mate, the candidate firmly stated, "I ran for president to be president.
+When questioned about the possibility of becoming a running mate, he stated, "I ran for president to be president.
 Being vice president has never been on my to-do list for this campaign."

 Sources familiar with the campaign revealed that the announcement took many of Scott's staff members aback.